Coconut3223/io/docs/source/AI/index.rst

 search
 -----------

-!!! p "A search algorithm is admissible if it is guaranteed to find a minimal path to a solution whenever such a path exists."
+.. note:: A search algorithm is admissible if it is guaranteed to find a minimal path to a solution whenever such a path exists.

-!!! p "Q4. the motivations of employing heuristics in solving AI problems?"
+.. note:: Q4. the motivations of employing heuristics in solving AI problems?
     1.A problem may not have an exact solution because of ambiguities in problem statement or available data 2.A problem may have an exact solution, but the computational cost (time and space) of finding it may be prohibitive.

-!!! p "informed search method"
+.. note:: informed search method"
     Hill-climbing search; A* algorithm; Best-first.

 #### Best-first search